blaws006/burger/README.md

 ## Installation

 * Clone repo on your hard drive using `git@github.com:blaws006/burger.git`
-* Use `npm install` for all of the modules you need
+* Use `npm install` for all of the dependencies that you need
 * Run the sql files in your MySQL client
 * Fire up your server using `npm start`